 Forget Hollywood: We’re not talking Terminators here.
 Bob Work of the National Security Commission on Artificial Intelligence explains how government can approach AI, and Carnegie Mellon’s Molly Steenson lays out the ethical framework for AI adoption.

-Tanya: When we talk about artificial intelligence in government—especially in the field of national defense—we can start to sound a little tense.
+Tanya: When we talk about artificial intelligence in government—especially in the field of national defence—we can start to sound a little tense.
 And with good reason.

 SFX1: “The tempo of war fighting it in for a dramatic acceleration.
 Today a threat actor can have effects almost instantaneously.
 So to be able to respond in that age, you have to be thinking about how you can succeed in a digital environment.”1